katholt/reddog-nf/README.md

 * Scaling job resources on file size may be more appropriate
     - use the `size()` method, returns file size in bytes
 * Test on large dataset
-    - haemophilus influenze, currently running
+    - haemophilus influenzae done (800 isolates, 250k SNPs)
-    - typhi, zoe to provide data
+    - typhi set running
 * Set output files to be copied or moved rather than symlinked
     - move is preferable, particularly for large runs producing many BAMs
     - could do this through netflow publishDir interface